12 Tips for Keeping Your Home Clean During Holidays

 Check the Fridge

 When making dinner each night, do a quick check of the fridge.
 Did anything spill or spoil?
 Toss anything that needs to go and wipe up any spills or leaks.
 And this will help keep you house clean during the holidays.
+And if you notice smells in your fridge, try these tips to get rid of bad fridge smells.

 Take Care of Dishes While You Wait for Coffee

 While you wait for your morning coffee to brew, take the time to clean up any dishes left from the night before.
 You can also use that time to empty the dishwasher so you’ll have one less chore to do later when things get busy.
+If your dishwasher isn’t cleaning dishes like it should, here is what you should do to fix a dishwasher.

 Clean as You Cook